Blue diagonal lines

 Bed room in the Leverkusen forced labor camp

-Bed room in the Leverkusen forced labor camp. © Bayer AG, Bayer Archive Leverkusen
+Bed room in the Leverkusen forced labor camp.
+Presumably staged by I.G.
+Farben for propaganda purposes. © Bayer AG, Bayer Archive Leverkusen

 "Canteen" in the barracks of the Buschweg forced labor camp in Cologne-Flittard

-"Canteen" in the barracks of the Buschweg forced labor camp in Cologne-Flittard, Germany. © Bayer AG, Bayer Archive Leverkusen
+"Canteen" in the barracks of the Buschweg forced labor camp in Cologne-Flittard, Germany.
+Presumably staged by I.G.
+Farben for propaganda purposes. © Bayer AG, Bayer Archive Leverkusen

 Kitchen in the Leverkusen forced labor camp

-Kitchen in the Leverkusen forced labor camp. © Bayer AG, Bayer Archive Leverkusen
+Kitchen in the Leverkusen forced labor camp.
+Presumably staged by I.G.
+Farben for propaganda purposes. © Bayer AG, Bayer Archive Leverkusen

 Forced Labor at I.G.
 Farben